 To gain a better understanding about the rapidly growing direction of things, perhaps it’s best to take some time to reflect on the humble beginnings.
 Therefore, moving forward, the plan is to more closely examine the brand’s many alumni from all over the country.

 Brad Mayes from Berkeley Prep (FL) takes a turn in the spotlight after an appearance as a member of the Class of 2015 saw him guide the South to a 39-14 victory over the North at Raymond James Stadium.
 The game, worth noting, was essentially in his own backyard.

 Since then, Mayes has gone on to bigger and better things.
 This past year, in fact, the 6-foot-2 and 210-pound junior quarterback was anointed as the starter at Lehigh.
 Of course, all eyes will be on him against Lafayette on Nov.
 18 in a Patriot League game at 4 p.m.
 (EST).

 As a freshman, in six games, two starts, he had 738 passing yards, seven touchdowns and a 62.4 completion percentage.
 As a sophomore, in seven games, three starts, Mayes had 1,386 passing yards, 13 touchdowns and a 67.5 completion percentage.

 With a full-time role over the past couple months, his numbers jumped.
 Considerably, too.
 In 12 games, he ended up with 3,886 passing yards, 31 touchdowns and a 64.2 completion percentage.
 Mobile, at times, Mayes kept defenses honest with two rushing touchdowns.

 Next season, it’s truly anyone’s guess as to how well he does.
-Sky’s the limit, however, if the past is any indication of what’s in store for the rest of his career.
-And to think, a short time ago, observers had a glimpse of the future during the the All-American Bowl in Florida.
+Sky’s the limit, if the past is any indication of what’s in store for the rest of his career.
+And to think, a short time ago, observers had a glimpse of the future during the the brand’s All-American Bowl in Florida.